Laksith97/streamlit-app/README.md

 ## Overview
 This application provides a data engineering solution that imports customer and order data from CSV files into a MySQL database and visualizes the data using a Streamlit web application.
-ALso, included a machine learning model (logistic regression) that predicts whether a customer is a repeat purchaser based on their total orders and revenue.
+Also, included a machine learning model (logistic regression) that predicts whether a customer is a repeat purchaser based on their total orders and revenue.

 ## Project Structure
 ```